MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0207-eventsubscriberfunctionsmustbelocal.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# CodeCop Rule AA0226
+# CodeCop Rule AA0207
-The value of the Caption property of Fields must be filled in.
+The EventSubscriber method must be local.

 ## Description
-The value of the Caption property of Fields must be filled in.
+The EventSubscriber method must be local.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also